 Start investing successfully in fast-growth ASX Small Caps now with Under the Radar Report.

 Macquarie Telecom (MCT)

 When I spoke to Macquarie Telecom’s CEO David Tudehope a number of years ago he evinced frustration that his company’s transformation from a telecom reseller into a software as a service cloud operator wasn’t being reflected in a growing share price.
-The small company’s shares had slipped from about $7.50 five years ago when we covered it to as low as $5 and was edging their way back up in early 2016, but was stubbornly below $10.
+The small company’s shares had slipped from about $7.50 five years ago when we covered it to as low as $5 and were edging their way back up in early 2016 but were stubbornly below $10.

 PERPETUAL SELLS OUT NEAR THE LOW POINT

 The fear factor was particularly relevant at this point, I might add.
 Putting pressure on the stock was that the company’s biggest fan, was exiting, stage left.
 Perpetual had sold out of its position, which at one point was over 13 per cent.

 Macquarie had hit a few hurdles and missed earnings targets because its transition from traditional people based IT consulting into the cloud based hosting model meant lower profit margins combined with significantly higher capital expenditure (building a data centre is not cheap and MacTel now has four).
 Another factor was that MacTel had secured government contracts, which, while impressive, weren’t delivering the immediate cash flow that the market desired to generate a return on the hundreds of millions it had spent.
 I think they cut the dividend one year.
 To top it all off, the company had embarked on an expensive project called “Ninefold”, which I understand employed coders to develop apps for corporations.

 Some fund managers that I had spoken to complained that MacTel was run like the Tudehope brothers’ superannuation fund, referring to David and his brother Aidan, who combined own just under 60 per cent of company.
 I remember that Perpetual was particularly annoyed with Ninefold.